manojpawar94/Spark-Scala-Examples/README.md

 # Apache Spark Programs using Scala

 I have implemented the sample programs using apache spark.
-I have covered the concepts of Spark RDD and Spark SQL Dataframe.
+The programs have developed on the concepts of Spark RDD and Spark SQL Dataframe.